thombashi/pytest-md-report/README.rst

   md_report_color (string):
-                        auto: display colored (text and background) reports by using ANSI escape codes. text: display colored (text) reports by using ANSI escape codes. never: diplay report without color. defaults to 'auto'.
+                        auto: display colored (text and background) reports by using ANSI escape codes. text: display colored (text) reports by using ANSI escape codes. never: display report without color. defaults to 'auto'. md_report_margin (string):
+                        margin size for each cells. defaults to 1.

 Example of ``setup.cfg``: